How credit counseling works

 Pros

-• Having someone else review your credit reports saves you time and stress.
+- Having someone else review your credit reports saves you time and stress

-• If the credit repair company identifies legitimate errors, you’ll have help removing that negative information from your report(s).
+- If the credit repair company identifies legitimate errors, you’ll have help removing that negative information from your report(s)

-• It might make financial sense to outsource a credit report dispute to a third party, depending on the dispute’s complexity.
+- It might make financial sense to outsource a credit report dispute to a third party, depending on the dispute’s complexity

 Cons

-• The Federal Trade Commission warns of numerous credit repair scams.
+- The Federal Trade Commission warns of numerous credit repair scams

-• There is no guarantee that your credit will be repaired.
-If there are no errors in your report, there’s nothing to fix.
+- There is no guarantee that your credit will be repaired.
+If there are no errors in your report, there’s nothing to fix

-The difference between credit counseling and repair
+The difference between credit counseling and credit repair

-An important difference between credit counseling and credit repair is that credit counselors typically hold specialized certifications and have undergone specialized personal finance training, explains financial educator Matt Paradise.
-This allows credit counselors to assist clients in debt management and budgeting.
+An important difference between credit counseling and credit repair is that credit counselors typically hold specialized certifications and have undergone specialized personal finance training.
+This allows credit counselors to assist clients with debt management and budgeting.

-“Counselors discuss your financial situation with you and help develop a personalized plan,” he said.
+“Counselors discuss your financial situation with you and help develop a personalized plan,” explained financial educator Matt Paradise.

 On the other hand, the goal of credit repair companies is to “get negative credit information deleted from credit reports or change it to be more favorable to the consumer,” said Paradise.
-He warned that consumers considering paying for credit repair services should “be careful, as the credit repair industry is full of fraud.”
+He warned that consumers who are considering paying for credit repair services should “be careful, as the credit repair industry is full of fraud.”

-Choosing to work with a credit counselor or a credit repair company should be informed by your goals and what you hope to achieve.
+Whether you choose to work with a credit counselor or a credit repair company should be informed by your goals and what you hope to achieve.

-• A credit counselor provides a holistic approach to helping you improve your personal finances.
+- A credit counselor provides a holistic approach to helping you improve your personal finances.
 If you are struggling to manage your money and pay off debt, a credit counselor can provide tools and knowledge to help you get back on track.

 FAQ